Manuel Losada Rodríguez Portrait

 Teams, verticals & business: Built and led a multidisciplinary team across mechanical HW, firmware and internal-API software, and worked hand-in-hand with the business side on public tenders to deliver tailor-made products for each opportunity.

-Team Building & Leadership HW · FW · Internal API Smart Cities Cloud-connected Field Devices Public Tenders R&D · CDTI / H2020
+Team Building & Leadership HW · FW · Internal API Smart Cities Cloud-connected Field Devices IoT Device Security Public Tenders R&D · CDTI / H2020

 Product Owner